betula/betula/resume/README.md

 ## Contacts

-I can be in touch from 10:00 to 18:00 by GMT+7 (from 13:00 to 21:00 by Melbourne time, from 6:00 to 14:00 by Moscow time, from 4:00 to 12:00 by London time) ([thetimezoneconverter.com](https://www.thetimezoneconverter.com/)).
+I can be in touch from 10:00 to 18:00 by GMT+7 (from 13:00 to 21:00 by Melbourne time, from 6:00 to 14:00 by Moscow time, from 4:00 to 12:00 by London time).
 The preferred way for communication Zoom video call.

 + E-mail: [mail@betula.co](mailto:mail@betula.co)
 + Telegram: [t.me/betula17](https://t.me/betula17)